dlab-berkeley/programming-fundamentals/shell/1-1_fildir.md

 > actually a win for usability.
 The reality is that commands were added to
 > Unix one by one, without any master plan, by people who were immersed in
 > its jargon.
 The result is as inconsistent as the roolz uv Inglish
 > speling, but we're stuck with it now.
+>
+> The good news is: because these basic commands were so integral to the
+> development of early Unix, they have stuck around, and appear (in some form)
+> in almost all programming languages.

 To understand what a "home directory" is, let's have a look at how the file system as a whole is organized.
 At the top is the **root directory** that holds everything else.

 We refer to it using a slash character `/` on its own; this is the leading slash in `/home/oski`.

-Inside that directory are several other directories: `bin` (which is where some built-in programs are stored), `etc` (where local configuration files are stored), `tmp` (for temporary files that don't need to be stored long-term), and so on.
+Inside that directory are several other directories: `bin` (which is where some built-in programs are stored), `data` (holding miscellaneous data files) `etc` (where local configuration files are stored), `tmp` (for temporary files that don't need to be stored long-term), and so on.

 > If you're working on a Mac, the file structure will look similar, but not
 > identical.
 The following image shows a file system graph for the typical Mac.